 - Fixed braces consist of brackets and bands which are cemented (glued) to your teeth, which hold flexible wires in place.
 In turn, these wires exert pressure on your teeth, gently moving them into their correct position over the course of your treatment.

-Your dentist will refer you to an Orthodontist, who specialises in braces, or you can refer yourself.
-You will have an oral assessment, x-rays and moulds taken of your teeth.
+Your dentist will refer you to an Orthodontist, who specialises in braces, or you can consult us to assess your dentition and decide.
+You have an oral assessment, x-rays and moulds taken of your teeth.

-At your second appointment, your orthodontist will outline your treatment plan to discuss all of the options available to you.
+At your second appointment, your specialist or dentist if needed will outline your treatment plan to discuss all of the options available to you.
 In many cases, permanent teeth need to be removed to create space in your mouth, so that the remaining teeth can be moved.
 If this is the case, the extractions are carried out by your regular dentist.

-A third appointment with your orthodontist is usually required, so that small plastic bands, or ‘Separators’, will be placed in between your molar teeth.
+The third appointment is usually required, so that small plastic bands, or ‘Separators’, will be placed in between your molar teeth.
 The bands will stay in place for one week to create space between your teeth for permanent molar bands.

-You will now need to see your Orthodontist every six to eight weeks, to have the bands and wires changed or tightened, or elastics added.
+You will now need to see your specialist or dentist every six to eight weeks, to have the bands and wires changed or tightened, or elastics added.
 If you have had your brace tightened, you may feel a little discomfort later during the day, which is normal, and a headache tablet will help.

 You will be able to eat most of the foods you were eating before, but more care will need to be taken not to damage your braces.
 There are some foods that have to be cut out of your diet whilst you are wearing the appliance, including:

 - Chewy sweets, like Mars bars or starburst for example.

 - Hard foods, like crusty bread and apples.